Midlands Music Festival: 2010

 The 2010 Midlands Music Festival was a 2 day event, staged on 17 and 18 July 2010.
-On Saturday 17 July the line up was a "Back to the 80's" day, followed by "The Biggest Chart Acts" on Sunday 18 July.
+On Saturday 17 July the line up was a "Back to the ’80s" day, followed by "The Biggest Chart Acts" on Sunday 18 July.
 Attendance levels reached 25,000.

 The festival however, was not without controversy.
 Hosted in the grounds of Tamworth Castle, which is held in covenant for the people of Tamworth by the local Borough Council, some residents of Tamworth were aggrieved at the lack of accessibility to the grounds during the festival, with some residents claiming the festival effectively banned people from their own land; However the concerns were unjustified as the grounds were only partially inaccessible, furthermore Tamworth Borough Council deemed the advantages to the town of Tamworth and surrounding area, fully justified the staging of the festival and realised the significance of putting Tamworth on the map.

 Further controversy surrounded the billing of the festival as a 'live music event' amidst allegations that several of the major acts mimed during their sets in 2009 rather than performing live as billed: However this was proven not to be the case, with only 3 acts using backing tracks whilst singing live.